-An article on DDT and DDE pesticides states: "Compared to women with the lowest plasma concentrations of DDT and DDE, those with the highest concentrations of both compounds had higher levels IL-1 $\beta$ , IL6, and TNF- $\alpha$ " Lea, et al., This relationship between DDE, etc. and increased TNF-Alfa we mark with "R" for TNF-Alfa in Table 5, column 7 (for a "DDE, PFOS, perfluorooctanoic acid pesticide" factor).
+An article on DDT and DDE pesticides states: "Compared to women with the lowest plasma concentrations of DDT and DDE, those with the highest concentrations of both compounds had higher levels IL-1 β , IL6, and TNF- α " Lea, et al., This relationship between DDE, etc. and increased TNF-Alfa we mark with "R" for TNF-Alfa in Table 5, column 7 (for a "DDE, PFOS, perfluorooctanoic acid pesticide" factor).
 We can see how the relationships between external factors causing Celiac disease and physiological parameters which are related to these factors are found and marked in the Table 5.
 In similar way we complete the rest of the Table 5 population.
 As we can see the Table 5 lists the external factors on the top of the table which are causing Celiac disease and shows how they connected to the changes in specific physiological parameters (which are listed in the most left column).
 Here and further below cs-stand for a cause.
 1 cs, for example, means a factor is causing one physiological parameter change beyond 1 sigma interval.
 We use this abbreviation in Table 5.
 R means that an external factor is located in the column is related to the change in physiological parameter which located in the specific row of the table.
 In other words, some factor "XYZ" is related to the change in physiological parameter located in the row of the table and marked with letter "R".

-Now we do a similar process as we did for Depression disease above but for Celiac disease it is more complicated as it has redundant physiological parameters which we need to be eliminated.
-Let's find an intersection between physiological parameters related to the factors causing Celiac disease listed in the table in order to find the By looking at intersections in the Table 5 as explained we can build our matrix $P_m$ which will at first contains all intersected physiological parameters and which will include next elements:
+➤ Now we do a similar process as we did for Depression disease above but for Celiac disease it is more complicated as it has redundant physiological parameters which we need to be eliminated.
+Let's find an intersection between physiological parameters related to the factors causing Celiac disease listed in the table in order to find the physiological parameters which are impacted by these factors and this way to determine the disease causing physiological parameters.
+The physiological parameters changes which we find are the real causes of Celiac disease.
+By looking at the Table 5 we can see for example, that factors in columns 3,4,6 intersect as they all have a common physiological parameter change as Bifidobacterium.
+Factors in columns 2 and 3 also intersect as they have a common physiological parameter change as IFN-Gamma, etc. We marked this intersection in gray color to separate them better from others.

+By looking at intersections in the Table 5 as explained we can build our matrix P_m which will at first contains all intersected physiological parameters and which will include next elements:

-$P_m$ = ("Bacteria Rothia, etc", "Low IgA", "IFN-Gamma", "TNF-alfa increase", "CD4+ T-cells")
+$P{\rm m}$ = ("Bacteria Rothia, etc", "Low IgA", "IFN-Gamma", "TNF-alfa increase", "CD4+ T-cells")

 This contains 5 elements so at least 1 to be found yet.
 We include "Low IgA" in the matrix as it was determined already via Disease Causation criteria that it is a valid disease causing factor.
 Remember, the total number of physiological parameters causing Celiac was determined to be 6 using formula (1.0) in this article.
-Also, we need to check matrix $P_m$ so all physiological parameters where intersection happens assure that each factor is impacting only predicted number of physiological parameters, not more not less.
-For example, if a factor is impacting 1 parameter (we mark it as 1cs in the Table 5 columns) then only one intersections then some physiological parameters need to be eliminated from matrix $P_m$ .
+Also, we need to check matrix P_m so all physiological parameters where intersection happens assure that each factor is impacting only predicted number of physiological parameters, not more not less.
+For example, if a factor is impacting 1 parameter (we mark it as 1cs in the Table 5 columns) then only one intersections then some physiological parameters need to be eliminated from matrix P_m .